clulab/clulab/HotResearchTopics/2021_PromptTuning.md

-All points come from: Pre-train, Prompt, and Predict: A Systematic Survey ofPrompting Methods in Natural Language Processing What is prompt tuning?
+# Pre-train, Prompt, and Predict: A Systematic Survey ofPrompting Methods in Natural Language Processing
+  ## What is prompt tuning?
+    - Pretrain language models from 2018: pretrain -> fine-tune
+    - Pretrain language models now: pretrain -> prompt -> fine-tune
+  ## Prompt step:
-Pretrain language models from 2018: pretrain -> fine-tune Pretrain language models now: pretrain -> prompt -> fine-tune Prompt step: use good prompt to generate more in-domain training samples, like “I love this movie, this movie is ____”.
+    - use good prompt to generate more in-domain training samples, like “I love this movie, this movie is ____”.
 Then the language model will predict some labels, such as “awesome”.
 Then use this as a new sample for the down-stream task (i.e., I love this movie, this movie is awesome -> Positive).
-The last step: linking the answer (e.g., “awesome” to the label “positive”) still relies on the template.
+    - The last step: linking the answer (e.g., “awesome” to the label “positive”) still relies on the template.
-Problem: the prompt has a huge impact on the output, so it needs to be carefully designed.
+  ## Problem: the prompt has a huge impact on the output, so it needs to be carefully designed.
-My own questions:
+  ## My own questions:
-It seems that this can only be applied to the scenarios that have been seen by the language model during pre-training.
+    - It seems that this can only be applied to the scenarios that have been seen by the language model during pre-training.
-It might be very noisy!
+    - It might be very noisy!
-It is like the distant supervision thing, so either very noisy or lack of diversity?
+    - It is like the distant supervision thing, so either very noisy or lack of diversity?
 Compare prompt turning with distant supervision.
-Ways to generate prompt:
+  ## Ways to generate prompt:
-Manual design:
-Just try to come up with some templates that are fluent and meaningful.
+    ### Manual design:Just try to come up with some templates that are fluent and meaningful.
-Automatic:
+    ### Automatic:
-Discrete:
+      - Discrete:
-Prompt mining: use some rules to extract possible prompt from a large corpus, e.g., Wikipedia.
+        - Prompt mining: use some rules to extract possible prompt from a large corpus, e.g., Wikipedia.
 Prompt paraphrasing: use paraphrasing techniques to transfer existing prompts to a similar prompt.
 Gradient-based search: use gradient descent to select the best prompts from a pool.
 Prompt generation: e.g., use T5 to generate prompts.